Summary

 When configuring CRM data mapping, for each sync section (Planhat data model), you select an ID for both the Planhat side and the BigQuery side, which is used to match records between the two systems.

-The ID on the Planhat side is typically Source ID or External ID, although you can use email address in some cases, and it's also possible to select the Planhat native ID (which is more likely to be used if you are syncing to rather than from BigQuery).
+The ID on the Planhat side is typically Source ID or External ID, although you can use email address in some cases, and it's also possible to select the Planhat native ID (although generally this is not recommended - see here for further details).
 These are fields on the Planhat models, containing a unique ID to specify that particular record.

 For the ID on the BigQuery side, select a suitable column from the dropdown menu.
 The ID/key must be unique and text.